 Add a bit of personal touch to your wedding suit to make it unique.
 You can add a monogram of your name on the inside of the jacket.
 You can also include the date of your wedding or a meaningful saying that means something special to you and will remind you of your memorable wedding day for years to come.

 Other personalization options include highlighting the lapel buttonhole or making the pocket seams color similar to the wedding motif.
 One sign of a custom suit is incorporating working buttonholes on your jacket sleeve.

 WHATEVER CUSTOMIZATION YOU PICK WILL REFLECT YOUR STYLE AND TASTE.

 It is going to be your wedding, so whatever you choose will reflect your personality.
 Let you and your spouse-to-be decide on how your wedding suit will look.
 When you iron out all the details, you can focus your attention on enjoying the rest of the wedding.

 It will normally take seven weeks to manufacture a custom suit for men, as all of us at Enzo Custom want to make sure to deliver quality and excellence.
-Book an appointment with us to get started on your custom wedding suit or tuxedo.
+Book a private appointment with us to get started on your custom wedding suit or tuxedo.